tenzir/tenzir/web/docs/setup/tune.md

   zstd-compression-level: 1
 ```

-Currently, the default value is taken from Apache Arrow itself, using
+Currently, the default value is taken from Apache Arrow itself.
-`arrow::util::Codec::DefaultCompressionLevel(arrow::Compression::ZSTD)`

 :::tip
 We have a [blog post][parquet-and-feather-2] that does an in-depth